hanami/controller/README.md

 def initialize(*args)
 end
 ```

-__Please note that this is subject to change: we're working to remove this constraint.__

 Hanami::Router supports lazy loading for controllers.
 While this policy can be a
 convenient fallback, you should know that it's the slower option. **Be sure of